Skip to main content

 Treatment & Research News

 If studying your gut microbes seems off topic for fibromyalgia, see our article on Gut Influences.
-Ordinarily, the microbiota and central nervous system have a “healthy” relationship.
+Ordinarily, the intestinal bacteria and central nervous system have a “healthy” relationship.
 But in people with fibromyalgia, the bugs living in the gut are different from healthy, pain-free people.
 New research by Minerbi’s team reveals that the altered microbiota are linked to fibromyalgia symptoms.2

 Transferring Fibro to Mice